fransfela/fransfela.github.io/_posts/en-us/2023-11-07-danish-sound-day-health-wellbeing-reflection.md

 The auditorium lights dimmed at Copenhagen Hearing & Balance Center yesterday morning, and I felt that familiar buzz, the kind you get when you know you're about to hear something that matters.
 Danish Sound Day 2023 had brought together an eclectic crowd: audiologists in crisp white coats, startup founders clutching pitch decks, audio engineers with noise-canceling headphones slung around their necks, and researchers like me, somewhere in between all of it.

 The day's focus was sound in healthcare, how audio technology intersects with healing, well-being, and the delicate machinery of human perception.
-But as speaker after speaker took the stage, my mind kept wandering seven years back, to a sticky November night in Jakarta.
+But as speaker after speaker took the stage, my mind kept wandering seven years back, to a sticky December night in Jakarta.

 ---

-## The Night We Became Audio Guerrillas
+## A Night in the ICU: My First Encounter with Healthcare Soundscapes

-It was 2016, and I was deep into my master's thesis on immersive audio environments for nurse training.
+It was 2017, and I was deep into my master's thesis on immersive audio environments for nurse training.
 The concept seemed straightforward on paper: record realistic ICU soundscapes using 3D ambisonics, then use those recordings to train nursing students in a controlled simulation before they faced the real chaos of critical care.

 Simple, right?